Restricted Receptive Fields for Face Verification: Introduction

 This paper is organized as follows.
 In Section \ref{sec:relatedwork}, we review the differences between post-hoc explanation methods and inherently interpretable approaches.
 Section \ref{sec:method} introduces two approaches for measuring similarity from patch representations.
-First, in Section \ref{sec:region-based}, we define a global distance metric as a weighted sum of region-based similarities.
+First, in Section \ref{sec:region-based}, we define a global distance metric formulated as a weighted sum of region-based similarities.
 Next, in Section \ref{sec:rrfnet}, we present RRFNet and show that with a small modification to the ResNet architecture, similarity decisions become more interpretable in terms of patch-level similarities.
-Experimental results are given in Section \ref{experiment} for two approaches.
-Finally, we summarize the proposed work and discuss future work in Section \ref{sec:conclusion}.
+Experimental results for both methods are reported in Section \ref{experiment}, followed by quantitative analyses on explainability in Section \ref{sec:quantative}.
+Finally, Section \ref{sec:conclusion} presents conclusions and discusses directions for future research.